heremaps/naksha/docs/JBON.md

 When this document mentions an **index**, it refers to the position in a dictionary.
 When this document refers to an **offset**, then it refers to the byte-offset in a JBON binary (basically a relative pointer in the JBON).

 ## Size vs Length
-In this document the term `size` refers to an amount of bytes, so a byte-size, while the term `length` refers to a number of units.
+In this document the term `size` refers to an amount of bytes, so a byte-size, while the term `length` refers to a number of subunits.
 For example the map-length is the amount of map-entries while the map-size is the amount of byte it requires.

 The size is normally used to skip over units, while the length is used logically.

-For this purpose, the size does not store the size of itself nor the size of the previously located lead-in byte, therefore to skip over the unit the size plus lead-in, plus the size of the size field itself has to be used.
+There are three general types of units:

+- Fixed-Size: Units being structures with a fixed size that is implicit due to the type.
+For example `null` has a size of 1, because it is only the lead-in byte.
+- Flexible-Size: Units being structures with a flexible size, but the size is still implicit for the type, so can be extracted from the lead-in byte.
+For example, a `character` of a string is a unit where the first byte of the character (the lead-in) implicit signals the total size, so the amount of byte belonging to the character.
+The same belong for example to `float4` or `uint4`.
+- Variable-Size: Units that have an explicit size field following directly after the lead-in byte.
+They can be encoded in basically any kind of size. **The size field stores the amount of byte following the size field and belonging to the unit**.

-In a nutshell, the size stores the amount of bytes needed to skip a unit, after reading its size and when the offset is located behind the size field.
+In other words, the size stores the amount of bytes needed to skip a unit.

 ## Dictionaries (JbDict)
 To compress the data, JBON uses dictionaries.
 A dictionary is simply a list of units.
 The first 16 entries in the dictionary can be referred using tiny-references (1 byte encoding), the rest of the entries require full references (2 to 5 byte encoding).
 Therefore, it is recommended to use the first 16 units for those values that are most often used and maybe are only small, to compress often used, but small objects.